bbmri-nl/BBMRIomics/README.md

 * Optionally if you will need to access the workspace's Linux terminal, you can set up your [SSH key in your user profile section](https://servicedesk.surf.nl/wiki/display/WIKI/Log+in+to+your+workspace#Logintoyourworkspace-AccessaworkspacewithSSH).

 ## Step 3: Configuration of Research Drive (RD)
 * You will get an invitation email to join Research Drive.
 After that, log into https://researchdrive.surfsara.nl using your institutional credential.
 Choose "Login via SURFconnext".
 You may get an error message saying "Oops!
-Your SURF Research Drive account with email address <xxxx> and account <yyyyyy>-lumcnet@lumc.nl could not be found.
+Your SURF Research Drive account with email address `<xxxx>` and account `<yyyyyy>-lumcnet@lumc.nl` could not be found.
 It seems that you do not have permission to use SURF Research Drive.
 Please contact the IT department of your institution or data steward of your project to request access to SURF Research Drive.".
 In this case, please forward this message to Leon Mei to so that he can properly share the datasets.
 * You should see a shared folder called "RSC_BIOS".
 There are two sub-directories "RP3_data" and "RP3_analysis" that contains the prepared BBMRIomics data for downstream analysis.
 They are read-only and you need to store the analysis results in your own personal space on RD.
-* '''Please be aware that there is no backup support of your data stored at Research Drive, so make sure you arrange proper backup of your scripts and data yourself.'''
+* **Please be aware that there is no backup support of your data stored at Research Drive, so make sure you arrange proper backup of your scripts and data yourself.**

 ## Step 4: Installation and configuration of authenticator on your mobile phone
 * Research Cloud is using a so called [Time-based One-time Password authentication (TOTP) for authentication](https://servicedesk.surf.nl/wiki/display/WIKI/Log+in+to+your+workspace#Logintoyourworkspace-WorkspaceAccesswithTOTP).